 Orbis Multi-Asset Class Funds: Net Equity is Gross Equity minus stockmarket hedging.
 Fixed Income refers to fixed income instruments issued by corporate bodies, governments and other entities, such as bonds, money market instruments and cash.
 Net Fixed Income is Gross Fixed Income minus bond market hedging.
 Except where otherwise noted, government fixed income securities are aggregated by time to maturity and issuer.
 TIPS are not aggregated with ordinary treasuries.
-Duration is calculated using the modified duration of the fixed income instruments in the portfolio, or the effective duration in the case of fixed income instruments with embedded options and real effective duration in the case of inflation-linked bonds.
+Duration is calculated using the modified duration of the fixed income instruments with embedded options and real effective duration in the case of inflation-linked bonds.
 Yield to Maturity ("YTM") for the Fund and the JP Morgan Global Government Bond Index is the average of the portfolio's fixed income instruments' YTMs, weighted by their net asset value.
 Real YTM is used for inflation-linked bonds.
 The calculations are gross and exclude non-performing fixed income instruments.